ericvaish/Pothole-Geo-Tagging/README.md

 ### 3. Storage
 We are using  Sandisk 1TB SSD to record all the Camera recordings as well as the GPS Log.

+### 4. Control
+We have 2 buttons for turning the log on and off.
+The 'on' Button is connected to the Power Button of the Raspberry Pi 5, and the 'off' button is sampled through the python video recording script.

 ### 4. Model
 We are using 2 models, for different applications :
 - We have fine tuned the YOLO model to detect and Segment Potholes.
 The model also gives a classification to the type of pothole found.
 It has various classes like - loose gravel, speed breaker, Circular Pothole, Uneven manhole cover etc.